Step-by-Step Instructions

 -

-- Labels or markers for sorting materials
+- Labels for organizing items

 -